katemrowe/makerfaire/wp-content/plugins/gravityview-advanced-filter/readme.md

 3. Follow the instructions

 ## Changelog ##

+### 1.0.11 on November 13 ###
+* New: Add "is not" option to GravityView Approval fields.
+Now you can show only unapproved entries.
+* Tweak: Make it clearer in the logs when the extension is preventing displaying results for security
+* Updated: Extension updater script

 ### 1.0.10 on September 13 ###
 * Fixed: Not able to enter relative dates (like `now` or `two weeks ago`) in date field filters